COVID-19: What the beauty industry is doing

 View this post on Instagram

-A post shared by Lush Cosmetics North America (@lushcosmetics) on
+A post shared by LUSH Cosmetics New Zealand (@lush_newzealand) on

-In an announcement made on Instagram, LUSH informed shoppers of the temporary closure of its North American stores between March 16 and March 29.
-The brand wrote:
+In an announcement made on Instagram, LUSH informed shoppers of the temporary closure of its shops across New Zealand.

 Australian beauty giant, MECCA, has also decided to pause in-store makeup services such as booked appointments and Beauty Labs from March 13 until March 31st.
 Sanitation and disinfectant cleaning will also be increased throughout retail stores and distribution centres.
 The announcement was sent out via e-mail to customers subscribed to its newsletter service.